 This article describes how to create a SQL Server Always on availability group for high availability on Linux.
 There are two configuration types for availability groups.
 A high availability configuration uses a cluster manager to provide business continuity.
 This configuration can also include read scale-out replicas.
 This document explains how to create the availability group high availability configuration.

-You can also create a read-scale availability group without a cluster manager.
-This architecture only provides read-only scalability.
-It does not provide HA.
-To create a read-scale availability group, see Configure read-scale availability group for SQL Server on Linux.
+You can also create a read scale-out availability group without a cluster manager.
+This configuration only provides read-only replicas for performance scale-out.
+It does not provide high availability.
+To create a read scale-out availability group, see Configure read scale-out availability group for SQL Server on Linux.

 The steps to create an availability group on Linux servers for high availability are different from the steps on a Windows Server failover cluster.
 The following list describes the high level steps:

-All three servers in the availability group need to be on the same platform - i.e. physical or virtual.
-This is because the Linux high availability uses fencing agents to isolate resources on servers.
+All three servers in the availability group need to be on the same platform - physical or virtual - because Linux high availability uses fencing agents to isolate resources on servers.
 The fencing agents are specific for each platform.

 Create the availability group.
 This step is covered in this current article.

 The way to configure a cluster resource manager depends on the specific Linux distribution.
 See the following links for distribution specific instructions:

 Production environments require a fencing agent, like STONITH for high availability.
 The demonstrations in this documentation do not use fencing agents.
 The demonstrations are for testing and validation only.

 A Linux cluster uses fencing to return the cluster to a known state.
 The way to configure fencing depends on the distribution and the environment.
 Currently, fencing is not available in some cloud environments.
 For more information, see Support Policies for RHEL High Availability Clusters - Virtualization Platforms.